Wiktoria-Okla/BEE2041_EmpiricalProject/README.txt

 The 'source code' folder contains the Jupyter notebook which contains all the code necessary to reproduce the project.
 This includes: Web-scraping data, cleaning data, modelling dataframes, producing outputs such as graphs and tables, and a regression model.
+Please note that there are are additional graphs, plots, and tables contained in this notebook which have not been included in the final blog post but may be of interest.
+This folder also contains the file blog_markdown.md which contains all the markdown code necessary to replicate the final blog post.

 The clean dataframes produced in the Jupyter notebook are also saved as CSV copies in the 'data' folder.
 The F1_full_scraped.csv dataset corresponds to the race dataframe, and F1_pit_scraped.csv